-Imagine you are running an online bookstore: you wholeheartedly welcome every new subscriber, offer Black Friday discounts, and even host online reading events in the hope of higher customer engagement.
+Imagine you are selling books online: you wholeheartedly welcome every new subscriber, offer Black Friday discounts, and even host online reading events in the hope of higher customer engagement.
 Still, your sales have hardly increased in the past 6 months, and customers don’t rush into buying some of the gems of your book selections.

 What might be the problem?
 The chances are you’re missing out on ecommerce analytics tools.